+'''

-void(getValueProc)(w, client_data, value);
+void(getValueProc)( w, client_data, value);

+'''

-W Specifies the StripChart widget.
+w Specifies the StripChart widget.

-client_data Specifies the client data.

 value Returns a pointer to a double.
-The application should set the address pointed to by this argument to a double containing the value to be graphed on the StripChart.
+The application should

+set the address pointed to by this argument to a double containing the value to be graphed on the StripChart.

 This function is used by the StripChart to call an application routine.
-The routine will pass the value to be graphed back to the the StripChart in the value field of this routine.
+The routine will pass the value to be graphed back to the StripChart in the value field of this routine.